Bombardment of Madras

 With Captain Karl von Müller in command, on the night of 22 September 1914, SMS Emden quietly approached the city of Madras on the southeastern coast of the Indian peninsula.
 As he later wrote, "I had this shelling in view simply as a demonstration to arouse interest among the Indian population, to disturb English commerce, to diminish English prestige."
 After entering the Madras harbour area, Müller illuminated six large oil tanks belonging to the Burmah Oil Company with his searchlights, then fired at a range of 3,000 yards.
 After ten minutes of firing, Emden had hit five of the tanks and destroyed 346,000 gallons of fuel, and the cruiser then successfully retreated.

-Soon the word Emden entered the Tamil dictionary and was used to describe someone powerful, frightening and with a wicked intent.
+Soon the word Emden entered the Tamil and Malayalam dictionaries and was used to describe someone powerful, frightening and with a wicked intent.